Nisan-Shrestha/InstaClone/readme.md

   docker exec -it instaClone sh
   ```

-  - In this mode run migrations
+  - In this mode run migrations and seeds
     ```bash
     npm run migrate
+    npm run seed:run
     ```

 - In another terminal run frontend